 Collection May Cutler sur Expo 67

 The collection consists of Expo'67 material assembled by May Cutler for a never-realized publication.
-The fonds consists of 862 photographic records, 32 textual records and 1 phonograph record related to Expo 67 (1963-1967).
-10 additional photographs on other world's fairs (1914-1915, 1958, 1963-1967), and 1 phonograph record and 1 textual record on the 1968 exhibition 'Man and His World' are also included.
-The fonds is divided into 2 series; the first one contains all the photographic material and the second is related to publications, manuscripts and recordings.
+The fonds consists of photographic materials, textual records, and a phonograph record related to Expo 67 (1963-1967).
+Also included are photographs of other world's fairs (1914-1915, 1958, 1963-1967), and a phonograph record and textual record on the 1968 exhibition 'Man and His World'.
+The fonds is divided into two series.
+The first series contains all the photographic material, while the second contains ephemera, manuscripts, and sound recordings.

 May Cutler (born Ebbitt) was born September 4th, 1923, in the east end of Montréal, to father William Ebbitt, a police officer, and mother Francis Ebbitt (born Farrell).
 They were Irish immigrants.
 May Cutler was the youngest of three children.